influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 #### writeNodeReqFail

-* The total number of write requests that failed in writing a batch of data from the Hinted Handoff queue to the destination node.
+* The total number of write requests that failed in writing a batch of data from the hinted handoff queue to the destination node.
 * Data type: integer

 #### writeNodeReqPoints